 Ultraviolet (UV) light, although invisible to the human eye, is the component of sunlight that has the most effect on skin.
-UV light is classified into three types, ultraviolet A (UVA), ultraviolet B (UVB), and ultraviolet C (UVC), depending on its wavelength.
+UV light is classified into three types, depending on its wavelength:

-The skin undergoes certain changes when exposed to UV light to protect against damage.
+The skin undergoes certain changes when exposed to UV light, to protect against damage.
 The epidermis (the skin's uppermost layer) thickens, blocking UV light.
-The melanocytes (pigment-producing skin cells) make increased amounts of melanin, which darkens the skin, resulting in a tan.
-Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues but otherwise has no health benefits.
-Tanning for the sake of being tanned is hazardous to health ( see Are Tans Healthy? ).
+The melanocytes (pigment-producing skin cells) make increased amounts of melanin, a brownish-colored pigment that darkens the skin, resulting in a tan.
+Tanning provides some natural protection against future exposure to UV radiation because melanin absorbs the energy of UV light and helps prevent the light from damaging skin cells and penetrating deeper into the tissues.
+Otherwise, tanning has no health benefits.
+Tanning for the sake of being tanned is hazardous to health ( see Are Tans Healthy?
+Are Tans Healthy? ).

 Exposure to sunlight prematurely ages the skin.
 Damage to the skin caused by prolonged exposure to sunlight is known as photoaging.
 Exposure to UV light causes fine and coarse wrinkles, irregular pigmentation, large frecklelike spots called lentigines, a yellowish complexion, and a leathery, rough skin texture.
 Although fair-skinned people are most vulnerable, anyone's skin will change with enough exposure.

-The more sun exposure people have, the higher their risk of skin cancers (see Overview of Skin Cancer), including squamous cell carcinoma, basal cell carcinoma, and malignant melanoma.
+The more sun exposure people have, the higher their risk of precancerous growths and skin cancers Overview of Skin Cancer Skin cancer is the most common type of cancer.
+Skin cancer is most common among people who work or play sports outside and among sunbathers.
+Fair-skinned people are particularly susceptible... read more , including squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is cancer that begins in the squamous cells of the skin.
+Thick, scaly growths appear on the skin and do not heal.
+To diagnose the cancer, doctors do a biopsy.
+Treatment... read more , basal cell carcinoma Basal Cell Carcinoma Basal cell carcinoma, the most common skin cancer, originates in certain cells of the outer layer of the skin (epidermis).
+Usually, a small, shiny bump appears on the skin and enlarges slowly... read more , and malignant melanoma Melanoma Melanoma is a skin cancer that begins in the pigment-producing cells of the skin (melanocytes).
+Melanomas can begin on normal skin or in existing moles.
+They may be irregular, flat or raised... read more .
 Skin cancer is especially common among people who were extensively exposed to sunlight as children and adolescents and among those who are continuously exposed to the sun as part of their profession or recreational activities (such as athletes, farmers, ranchers, sailors, and frequent sunbathers).
 In addition, UV exposure in tanning salons increases the risk of skin cancer and skin damage.